Significant-Gravitas/AutoGPT/docs/configuration/voice.md

 1. Go to [Eleven Labs](https://beta.elevenlabs.io/) and make an account if you don't already have one.
 2. Choose and setup the `Starter` plan.
-3. Click the top right icon and find "Profile" to locate your API Key.
+3. Click the top right icon and find "Profile" to locate your API key.

 In the `.env` file set:
 - `ELEVENLABS_API_KEY`